faanross/faanross.github.io/content/course01/07_post_traffic.md

 # 7.2.
 Analysis

 **So let's have a quick look at what's going on in the packet capture.** Open your Ubuntu VM, open WireShark, and then open the packet capture we transferred over in Section `5.1`.
+You should see something along the lines of the following, though of course remember again our results won't be identical.

 {{< figure src="/img/course01/image097.png" title="" class="custom-figure" >}}

 We can see that in the brief amount of time we ran the capture for a total of 584 packets were captured.
-In case you are completely new to this: we can expect *a lot* of these to be completly unrelated to our attack.
+In case you are completely new to this: we can expect *a lot* of these to be completely unrelated to our attack.
 Even if you are not even interacting with your system it typically generates a lot of packets via ordinary backend operations.

 So, our next step would now be to find which packets are related to the emulated attack.